How to Build a Classification Pipeline

 Step 2: Upload Sets

-Upload a set of positive user labels, i.e. a list of User IDs of users you already know exhibit the trait you are looking to predict in the rest of your user base, to be used during training.
-Then, upload a set of negative user labels, i.e. a list of User IDs of users who you already know do not exhibit the trait you are looking to predict.
+Upload a set of positive and negative user labels.
+Your positive labels should be a list of User IDs of users you already know exhibit the trait you are looking to predict in the rest of your user base.
+Your negative labels should be a list of User IDs of users who you already know do not exhibit the trait you are looking to predict.
 Cortex will find these IDs in your existing event data, learn what attributes and behaviors are associated with each set, and score each remaining user in terms of how similarly it resembles users in the positive set.

 Step 3: Define Dates